alanoodalhedban/reading-notes/README.md

 # reading-notes
+my name is alanood alhedban I want to show some information about mindset

 **growth mindset :**
 ***people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment***